 Stationery holds the information that is common to all documents (for example all letters).
-This would be anything at the top and the bottom of a letter and is used for any headers, date, addressee, address etc and also the sign-off, signature and sender details, and any footers.
+This would be anything at the top and the bottom of a letter and is used for any headers, date, addressee, address etc and also the sign-off, and sender details, and any footers.

 There would usually to be two formats for Stationery:

 - A format where the letterhead includes the header and footer with the company logo, company address etc. so these are added for a letter that is emailed.

 - A format that has no letterhead and with the layout ready to be printed on pre-printed stationery for a letter that is printed and sent out.

 Templates hold the standard text for the body of the documents.
 This would be the text included in the middle of the letter, for example, for an engagement letter or notice of tax assessment.